-To test each student's skill and knowledge in the areas of inspection, measurement, maintenance and repair of small engines and recreational vehicles.
+To test each student's skill and knowledge in the areas of inspection, measurement, maintenance and repair of engines and systems related to the marine, small engine and powersports industries.
 Prepare each student for employment in the industry.

 2.3 Duration of contest